1.3: Physical-Chemical Foundations

 \[\ce{H + H -> H2}. \nonumber \]

 Does this reaction occur spontaneously?
 It does.
 You should remember that individual \(\ce{H}\) atoms are unstable since they don't have a completed outer shell of electrons - in this case, a duet.
-As they approach, they can interact to form a covalent bond and, in the process, release energy.
-The bonded state is a lower energy state than two separated H atoms.
+As they approach, they can interact to form a covalent bond, releasing energy in the process.
+The bonded state is lower in energy than two separated H atoms.
 This should be clear since energy has to be added to a molecule of \(\ce{H2}\) to break the bond.
-We call this the bond dissociation energy.
+We refer to this as the bond dissociation energy.

 `